 You should have full control over your Initiatives, which means that it will be in your power to complete them.
 This means there should be no dependencies on something or someone else.
 It also means that you can be held accountable for not completing your Initiatives, it will be more difficult to hold someone accountable for not achieving his or her OKRs (as they will not have full control over the latter).

 Do I need Objectives to reflect day-to-day work?

-Not as long as your day-to-day work is business-as-usual.
+Not as long as your day-to-day work is business as usual.
 When it becomes not ‘usual’ anymore, you may need OKRs.
 This is where OKRs and KPIs can perfectly work together.
-Imagine for instance you’re a support manager, your day-to-day work would consist mainly out of answering incoming support tickets, it’s business-as-usual.
+Imagine for instance you’re a support manager, your day-to-day work would consist mainly out of answering incoming support tickets, it’s business as usual.
 To measure performance, you would have KPIs like Average Reply Time and Customer Satisfaction Score (CSAT).
 As long as these KPIs indicate healthy values, you’re good.
 But now imagine your CSAT dropped and your Average Reply Time went up.
 You could create an Objective to improve customer satisfaction.

 Can I have Key Results without Objectives?

 No. First of all, not everyone is as driven by numbers as you might be.
 Many people are more motivated by the inspiring language of the Objective.
 Second, a Key Result without an Objective is even worse than an Objective without a Key Result.
 Objectives are the focus points that provide everyone with a sense of direction.
 They help them understand what the priorities for the organization and/or team are at any point in time.
 They also give a sense of purpose, as the Objective answers the ‘why’ for each Key Result.
 The power of why is perfectly explained by Simon Sinek in his book and TED talk The Power of Why.
 Does your Key Result tell you to increase your Net Promoter Score from 70 to 90?
 Why?
 Because we want to have the happiest customers in the world.